OmarBazaraa/Arduino/README.md

 # Embedded Systems Development Task
-Simple Arduino program for XIOT internship filteration.
+Simple Arduino program for XIOT internship filtration.

 ## About the System
 The system has one input <i><b>switch</b></i> (ON/OFF button) that controls a <i><b>LED</b></i>.